Generation of entanglement using a short-wavelength seeded free-electron laser: Materials and Methods

-\begin{addendum} \item We acknowledge the assistance of the staff at FERMI during the beamtime.
-We were supported by the project Laserlab-Europe under Grant Agreement 654148 from the EU Seventh Framework Programme (FP7/2007-2013).
-S.N. thanks Centre National de la Recherche Scientifique (CNRS) and F\'{e}d\'{e}ration de Recherche Andr\'{e} Marie Amp\`{e}re (FRAMA), Lyon for financial support.
+\paragraph*{Funding} We were supported by the project Laserlab-Europe under Grant Agreement 654148 from the EU Seventh Framework Programme (FP7/2007-2013).
+S.N. thanks Centre National de la Recherche Scientifique (CNRS) and F\'{e}d\'{e}ration de Recherche Andr\'{e} Marie Amp\`{e}re, Lyon for financial support.
 J.M.D. is funded by the Knut and Alice Wallenberg Foundation (2017.0104 and 2019.0154), the Swedish Research Council (2018-03845) and the Olle Engkvist's Foundation (194-0734).
 R.F. acknowledges financial support from the Swedish Research Council (2018-03731) and the Knut and Alice Wallenberg Foundation (2017.0104).
 P.E.-J. acknowledges support from the Swedish Research Council (2017-04106) and the Swedish Foundation for Strategic Research (FFL12-0101).

-\item[Author contributions] D.B., C.C., M. Di F., P.E.-J., R.F., G.G., M.G., J.P., O.P., K.C.P., R.J.S., S.Z. and S.N. carried out the experiment, collected the data and contributed to the preliminary analysis of the data.
-The theoretical investigation was conducted by A.S., A.P., E.O., M.B., S.C., and F.Z. under the supervision of J.M.D.
+\paragraph{Author Contributions} D.B., C.C., M. Di F., P.E.-J., R.F., G.G., M.G., J.P., O.P., K.C.P., R.J.S., S.Z. and S.N. carried out the experiment, collected the data and contributed to the preliminary analysis of the data.
+The theoretical investigation was conducted by A.S., A.P., E.O., M.B., S.C., and F.Z., under the supervision of J.M.D.
 The analytical model was developed by A.S. while A.P. carried out the relativistic calculations.
 S.N. performed the in-depth data analysis.
 M. Di F., O.P. and C.C. were responsible for the LDM end-station.
 R.J.S. and R.F. provided the magnetic bottle electron spectrometer.
 L.B., M.B.D., and L.G. optimized the accelerator and provided the FEL beam.
 M.Ma., M.Z. characterized the FEL pulses.
 P.V.D. contributed to the initial analysis of the experimental data.
 M.Me. and C.M. helped with the planning of the experiment.
 J.M.D. and S.N. wrote the manuscript, which all authors discussed.
-S.N. proposed and led the project. \item [Competing interests] Nothing to declare. \item [Additional information] Correspondence and request for data and additional materials should be addressed to J.M.D. (email: marcus.dahlstrom@matfys.lth.se) or S.N. (email: saikat.nandi@univ-lyon1.fr). \end{addendum}
+S.N. proposed and led the project.